What Is a CRM System? Our Guide to Customer Relationship Management

 Integrating Your CRM With Other Business Tools

-Software integrations connect various tools to sync essential customer data and allow them to flow in one or both directions.
-Integrating your CRM with other applications your sales team uses helps facilitate more integrated customer data management and avoid information redundancies.
-For example, if a team member updates your CRM database, it will automatically update the same information in all apps.
+Integrating your CRM with other applications your sales team uses helps facilitate more integrated customer data management and avoids information redundancies.
+For example, if a team member updates a contact record, it will automatically update the same information in both the CRM and the other integrated app.
+Some of the most popular CRM integrations are customer service, social media management, email marketing, and accounting software.

 Frequently Asked Questions (FAQs)